lydell/elm-watch/README.md

 Here are my findings from testing different combinations of http/s, ws/s, localhost vs not-localhost, and self-signed vs valid certificates:

-✅ = works
+✅ = Works.
-🤕 = works with workaround
+🤕 = Works with workaround: If elm-watch is using port 12345, you need to visit for example https://localhost:12345 once and accept the self-signed certificate.
-💥 = throws an error
+💥 = `new WebSocket("ws://...")` immediately throws an error (that can be caught using `try-catch`).
-❌ = never connects
+❌ = `new WebSocket("ws://...")` throws no error, but the WebSocket never connects.
-📢 = logs a warning
+📢 = A warning is logged to the browser console.
+It cannot be turned off.
-❓ = not tested
+❓ = Not tested.

 | Origin | Certificate | WebSocket | Chrome | Firefox | Safari | iOS Safari |
 | --- | --- | --- | --- | --- | --- | --- |